shane-sandhoefner/Skyrmion-and-Antiskyrmion-Plots/README.md

 # Skyrmion-and-Antiskyrmion-Plots
-Plots of magnetic skyrmion and antiskyrmion
+Plots of magnetic skyrmion and antiskyrmion, topologically protected magnetic structures with interesting configurations